 If you don't already have a gas line, it's probably not worth the time and expense to put one in, even though, according to EnergyStar.gov, a gas dryer will save you money and reduce your overall environmental impact.
 So, if you do have a gas-powered option for your dryer, consider yourself lucky.

 You can find an excellent gas dryer by reading our separate discussion of the best electric dryers and choosing the gas version of the machines highlighted there.
 According to the editors of ConsumerReports.org, the gas-powered version of any electric dryer can be expected to perform similarly.
 But we also found a number of additional gas dryers that get good reviews, especially from users.

-Those on the tightest of budgets will appreciate the Amana NGD4655EW (Est. $500).
+Those on the tightest of budgets will appreciate the Amana NGD4655EW (Est. $400).
 While it retails for $500, you can often find it at $400 or even $300 on sale.
-Owners love it, giving it 4.5 stars in more than 175 reviews at HomeDepot.com, and an impressive 93 percent would recommend it to a friend.
+Owners love it, giving it above average ratings in hundreds of reviews.
 It's not as bare bones as you would expect given its price, with 11 drying cycles and sensors to monitor your laundry and stop the dryer when it's done.
 Users also say it's fast, efficient and is a great value.
-The electric version, the Amana NED4655EW (Est. $400) gets just as many raves, and either dryer pairs with the top loading Amana TW4605EW (Est. $400).
+The electric version, the Amana NED4655EW (Est. $400) gets just as many raves, and either dryer pairs with the top loading Amana NTW4516FW (Est. $400).